-Python programming course for beginners.
-It is composed of two units:
+Scientific Python programming course for beginners, delivered yearly for the MosMed doctoral school.
+It is composed of three units:

 - basic functionalities (if-then-else, loops, functions, files manipulation)

-- usage of numpy, matplotlib and scipy to read, manipulate, display, analyse and generate numerical data.
+- usage for numpy and scipy to analyse and generate numerical data.

 The course is available:

-- The course is available on Binder (requires no installation on own computer): https://mybinder.org/v2/gh/degiacom/python4science/master
+- on Binder (requires no installation on own computer): https://mybinder.org/v2/gh/degiacom/python4science/master

 Foundations of Physics 1

 - Workshop on MDAnalysis/ML.
 A day and a half hands-on workshop on combining MDAnalysis and scikit-learn Python packages for the analysis of molecular dynamics trajectories, delivered at:

 - Calculating Collision Cross-Sections.
 A description of available methods for the calculation of collision cross-sections of molecular models (1h20min), delivered in Ecole Thématique IMMS, Cabourg, France, 2016